simonmichael/hledger_site/src/index.md

 ## Sponsorship

-hledger comes from many thousands of skilled person-hours and sustained effort over 14+ years.
+hledger comes from many thousands of skilled person-hours, and sustained effort over 14+ years.
 (Building and supporting good software and documentation requires *a lot* of time and life energy.)
 We loved doing it and it is given to you with love.
 And, just like you we have... *expenses*.